Arthur Hailey: Writing method and critical reception

 Hailey would usually spend three years on each book.
 First, he would dedicate a year to research, then six months reviewing his notes, and finally 18 months writing.
 His research was painstaking: he read 27 books about the hotel industry for Hotel, he spent months at a Detroit car plant for Wheels, and he spent time—at the age of 67—with rebel guerillas in the jungles of Peru for The Evening News.
 Hailey had no discernible literary pretensions; he said, "I'm a storyteller and anything else is incidental."

 Hailey was not a critical favourite.
 In the New York Times, Martin Levin called him "a plodding sort of writer."
 Martha Gellhorn, reviewing The Evening News for The Daily Telegraph wrote, "This is not a book you cannot put down; it is a book you can hardly hold up.
 It will sell in millions and be translated into 34 languages.
 Possibly it is more readable in Icelandic or Urdu."
-And Time magazine, reviewing Wheels together with Harold Robbins's The Betsy, said, "Yes, junk fans, it's a mano a mano for novelists who are all thumbs.
+And Time magazine, reviewing Wheels together with Harold Robbins's The Betsy, said, "Yes, junk fans, it is a mano a mano for novelists who are all thumbs.
 Two of the greatest schlockmeisters in the history of solid waste have just published novels about the auto industry."

 But Hailey's ability to tell a story was recognised by some critics.
 In the New York Times, John Reed conceded, in a review of Wheels, that "Mr. Hailey is nothing if not a competent craftsman."
 Christopher Lehmann-Haupt, in his New York Times review of The Moneychangers wrote, "What I had in mind was diversion, and, to tell the shameful truth, I found it."
 Reviewing Detective, Publishers Weekly wrote, "Old pro Hailey... remains adept at hooking readers with his propulsive brand of storytelling."

 Personal life

 Hailey was married twice.
-In 1944 he married Joan Fishwick (1918-2004), with whom he had three children before divorcing in 1950.
+In 1944 he married Joan Fishwick (1918–2004), with whom he had three children before divorcing in 1950.
 In 1951 he married Sheila Dunlop (1927–2017), with whom he also had three children.
 In 1978 Sheila Hailey published I Married a Best Seller: My Life with Arthur Hailey (Doubleday), which was not always complimentary, but the couple remained together for 53 years.

 Arthur Hailey died at age 84 in his sleep on 24 November 2004, at his home in Lyford Cay in the Bahamas, of what doctors believed to be a stroke.